lsst-tstn/tstn-004/index.rst

 hosts to access systems on the control network from LSST network.
 This considerably simplify user access to resources avoiding the need for ssh tunnels.

-A list of the host computers IP address can be found `here <https://confluence.lsstcorp.org/x/qw6SBg>`_.
+A list of the host computers IP addresses can be found `here <https://confluence.lsstcorp.org/x/qw6SBg>`_.

 .. _tools: